Have you heard about how vital the gut microbiome is to your good health?

 Probiotics keep you slim

 These bacteria in the gut microbiome are the ‘good’ bacteria -the ones the advertisers of probiotic drinks love to talk about.
 Scientists have long known these bacteria to be involved with digestion and immune health.
 Proponents of ‘good bacteria’ say these bacteria have been shown to improve our stomach health, keep type 2 diabetes at bay, ensure we are mentally happier and healthier and our help detoxify and eliminate carcinogens (cancer-causing substances) and even cancerous cells.
-If all that wasn’t enough, apparently having a healthy gut microbiome can even keep us slim!
+If all that wasn’t enough, apparently a diet to support a healthy gut microbiome can even keep us slim!

 Which probiotic is best?